100 of All Types of GK Questions with Answers Trivia Quizzes

 Marcel Proust, Swann’s Way (1913; trans.
 Lydia Davis)

-45. Where is the Achnashellach Rail Station is?
+45. Where is the Achnashellach Rail Station?

 Scotland